-Common Name Range Map YEAR-ROUND SUMMER Scientific name Color Indicator- Size: measurement is from head to tip of tail; wingspan may be listed as well Male: brief description of the male bird; may include breeding, winter or other plumages Female: brief description of the female bird, which is sometimes different from the male Juvenile: brief description of the juvenile bird, which often looks like the adult female Nest: kind of nest the bird builds to raise its young; who builds it; number of broods per year Eggs: number of eggs you might expect to see in a nest; color and marking Incubation: average days the parents spend incubating the eggs; who does the incubation Fledging: average days the young spend in the nest after hatching but before they leave the nest; who does the most "childcare" and feeding Migration: type of migrator: complete (seasonal, consistent), partial (seasonal, destination varies), irruptive (unpredictable, depends on the food supply) or non-migrator Food: what the bird eats most of the time (e.g., seeds, insects, fruit, nectar, small mammals, fish) and whether it typically comes to a bird feeder Compare: notes about other birds that look similar and the pages on which they can be found; may include extra information to aid in identification Stan's Notes: Interesting natural history information.
+YEAR-ROUND SUMMER IIGRATION WINTER Common Name Range Map Scientific name Color Indicator- Size: measurement is from head to tip of tail; wingspan may be listed as well Male: brief description of the male bird; may include breeding, winter or other plumages Female: brief description of the female bird, which is sometimes different from the male Juvenile: brief description of the juvenile bird, which often looks like the adult female Nest: kind of nest the bird builds to raise its young; who builds it; number of broods per year Eggs: number of eggs you might expect to see in a nest; color and marking Incubation: average days the parents spend incubating the eggs; who does the incubation Fledging: average days the young spend in the nest after hatching but before they leave the nest; who does the most "childcare" and feeding Migration: type of migrator: complete (seasonal, consistent), partial (seasonal, destination varies), irruptive (unpredictable, depends on the food supply) or non-migrator Food: what the bird eats most of the time (e.g., seeds, insects, fruit, nectar, small mammals, fish) and whether it typically comes to a bird feeder Compare: notes about other birds that look similar and the pages on which they can be found; may include extra information to aid in identification Stan's Notes: Interesting natural history information.
 This could be something to look or listen for or something to help positively identify the bird.
 Also includes remarkable features

-SUMMER
+YEAR-ROUND SUMMER

 Eastern Towhee

 Pipilo erythrophthalmus

 Size: 7-8" (18-20 cm)

 Male: Mostly black with rusty-brown sides and a

 white belly.
 Long black tail with a white tip.
 Short, stout, pointed bill and rich-red eyes.

 White wing patches flash in flight.

-Female: similar to male but brown instead of black Juvenile: light brown with a heavily streaked head, chest and belly; long, dark tail with a white tip Nest: cup; female builds; 2 broods per year Eggs: 3-4; cream-white with brown markings Incubation: 12-13 days; female incubates Fledging: 10-12 days; male and female feed the young Migration: partial to non-migrator; moves around in winter Food: insects, seeds, fruit; visits ground feeders Compare: The American Robin (p.
-237) lacks the white belly.
+Female: similar to male but brown instead of black Juvenile: light brown with a heavily streaked head, chest and belly, long, dark tail with a white tip Nest: cup; female builds; 2 broods per year Eggs: 3-4; cream-white with brown markings Incubation: 12-13 days; female incubates Fledging: 10-12 days; male and female feed the young Migration: complete, to southern states and Mexico; non-migrator in southeastern Pennsylvania Food: insects, seeds, fruit; visits ground feeders Compare: The American Robin (p.
+227) lacks the white belly.
 The Gray Catbird (p.
-235) lacks the black head and rusty sides.
+225) lacks the black head and rusty sides.
 The Common Grackle (p.
-33) lacks a white belly and has a long, thin bill.
+31) lacks a white belly and has a long, thin bill.
 The male Rose-breasted Grosbeak (p.
 51) has a rosy patch on its chest.